Before Your Visit

 - Modest sleepwear, slippers and robe

-The more your child knows about what to expect during the medical visit ahead of time, the more comfortable he/she will be.
+The more your child knows ahead of time, the more comfortable they'll be.

-- Use simple works that your child will understand.
+- Use simple words that your child will understand.

-- Encourage your child to discuss feelings and ask questions about the upcoming experience with you, but be careful not to force a discussion if your child is not ready.
+- Encourage your child to discuss their feelings.
+Be careful not to force a discussion if your child isn't ready.

-If your child is being admitted to the medical center, the following tips may be helpful in addition to those above.
+If your child is being admitted to the medical center, these additional suggestions may be helpful:

-- Reassure your child that you will visit often and will stay overnight, if that is the case.
+- Reassure your child that you'll visit often or stay overnight — whichever is appropriate.

-- Pack together for the stay and include the things your child wants to have at Cook Children's.
-For example, your child may be able to wear their own pajamas.
+- Pack together for the stay and include the items your child wants to have.
+For example, your child may be able to wear pajamas from home.

-- Point out similarities between Cook Children's and home, such as regular meals, chances to play and having one's own bed.
+- Point out similarities between Cook Children's and home, such as regular meals, chances to play and having a personal bed.

-- Include your entire family in one of your pre-hospital talks.
+- Include your entire family in one of your talks before the visit.

 - Borrow a library book that describes a hospital stay and read it with your child.